Your Name: Characters

 The name "Mitsuha" literally translates to "three leaves."
 She was named as such by her parents (in the film, her mother; in the light novel, her father) in line with the nomenclaturial tradition of her grandmother and mother.
-From Hitoha onward, the Miyamizus are named via "leaves," with which a number (in the kun reading) denotes the ordinality of their geniture: "Hitoha" = one leaf; "Futaba" = two leaves; "Mitsuha" = three leaves; "Yotsuha" = four leaves.
-The surname "Miyamizu" translates to "shrine-water.")
+From Hitoha onward, the Miyamizus are named via "leaves", with which a number (in the kun reading) denotes the ordinality of their geniture: "Hitoha" = one leaf; "Futaba" = two leaves; "Mitsuha" = three leaves; "Yotsuha" = four leaves.
+The surname "Miyamizu" translates to "shrine-water".)

 A seventeen-year-old student in her second year at Itomori High School; she was born on December 1, 1995.
 Chronologically, Mitsuha is exactly three years older than Taki.
-Interested in fashion, food, drink, "cute things" (such as hedgehogs), and the latest vogue, she feels inhibited by the rural town of Itomori in mountainous Gifu, where she was born and has lived for all her life.
-Mitsuha customarily ties her hair in elaborate plaits with a crimson kumihimo braid she wove (which symbolizes the red thread of fate).
+Interested in fashion, food, drink, "cute things" (such as hedgehogs), and the latest vogue, she feels inhibited by Itomori's rural setting, where she was born and has lived for all her life.
+Mitsuha tends to elaborately tie her hair through a crimson kumihimo braid she wove (symbolizing the red thread of fate).
 (Note: As Mitsuha would later pass on this braid to Taki, Taki wears the same braid as a bracelet on his right arm, being his good-luck charm for most of the film.
 Since Taki does not know how to arrange her trademark plait, he instead ties a simple ponytail when possessing her body.)
-When switching bodies with Taki, she forbids him from showering, looking at, or touching her body.
+When switching bodies with Taki, she forbids him from showering, touching, or looking at her body.

-Practicing Shintoism, Mitsuha and her sister Yotsuha (who is nine years younger than her) serve as miko at Miyamizu Shrine.
-Following the death of their mother Futaba (whom she greatly resembles), their father Toshiki, brutalized by the event, abandoned the shrine to pursue politics, eventually becoming the town's mayor.
-Owing to his temperament, the two sisters refused to live with him.
-Instead, they moved in with their maternal grandmother Hitoha.
+Being practitioners of the Shinto religion, Mitsuha and her sister Yotsuha serve as miko at Miyamizu Shrine.
+Following the death of their mother Futaba (whom she greatly resembles), their father Toshiki, horrified by the event, abandoned the shrine to pursue politics, eventually becoming the town's mayor.
+Owing to his temperament, the sisters refused to live with him, instead moving in with their maternal grandmother Hitoha.